Myrbetriq: 7 things you should know

 - Myrbetriq Granules need to be reconstituted immediately before dispensing with 100mL of water and shaken vigorously to dissolve.
 Once shaken, the reconstituted suspension may be stored at room temperature (20°C to 25°C [68°F to 77°F]) for up to 28 days.
 After reconstitution with 100 mL water, the suspension contains 8 mg/mL of mirabegron.

 - Angioedema of the face, lips, tongue, and/or throat that may be life-threatening has been reported with Myrbetriq/Myrbetriq Granules.
-May occur soon after the first dose, or hours after the first dose or after multiple doses.
+May occur soon after the first dose, hours after the first dose, or after multiple doses.
 Provide treatment as necessary and discontinue Myrbetriq/Myrbetriq Granules.

-- The dosage of Myrbetriq may need reducing in people with moderate kidney or liver disease.
+- The dosage of Myrbetriq may need to be reduced in people with moderate kidney or liver disease.

 - May interact with several other drugs including antidepressants and warfarin.